Falcon Oil & Gas Ltd.

 Advisory regarding forward looking statements

 Certain information in this press release may constitute forward-looking information.
 Any statements that are contained in this news release that are not statements of historical fact may be deemed to be forward-looking information.
-Forward-looking information typically contains statements with words such as “may”, “will”, “should”, “expect”, “intend”, “plan”, “anticipate”, “believe”, “estimate”, “projects”, “dependent”, “potential”, “scheduled”, “forecast”, “outlook”, “budget”, “hope”, “support” or the negative of those terms or similar words suggesting future outcomes.
-In particular, forward-looking information in this press release includes, but is not limited to, comments made with respect to the results of operations at Kyalla 117, drilling in the Velkerri play, the prospectivity of the Middle Velkerri and Kyalla plays and the prospect of the exploration programme being brought to commerciality.
+Forward-looking information typically contains statements with words such as “may”, “will”, “should”, “expect”, “intend”, “plan”, “anticipate”, “believe”, “estimate”, “projects”, “dependent”, “consider” “potential”, “scheduled”, “forecast”, “outlook”, “budget”, “hope”, “suggest”, “support” “planned”, “approximately”, “potential” or the negative of those terms or similar words suggesting future outcomes.
+In particular, forward-looking information in this press release includes, but is not limited to, information relating to the planned 10 stage stimulation program; the stimulation stages are expected to be completed in December 2023; expected flowback of stimulation fluid and gas breakthrough following production tubing; DFIT results providing confidence on the ability to replicate or exceed the commercial flow rates achieved at the Tanumbirini location; current expectations for IP30 flow rates in Q1 2024, subject to weather conditions and the timing to flow back stimulation fluid to achieve gas breakthrough; and results from the SS1H well being a key deliverable that will support the sanctioning of the joint venture’s proposed 40 MMcf/d pilot project at Shenandoah South.
 This information is based on current expectations that are subject to significant risks and uncertainties that are difficult to predict.
 The risks, assumptions and other factors that could influence actual results include risks associated with fluctuations in market prices for shale gas; risks related to the exploration, development and production of shale gas reserves; general economic, market and business conditions; substantial capital requirements; uncertainties inherent in estimating quantities of reserves and resources; extent of, and cost of compliance with, government laws and regulations and the effect of changes in such laws and regulations; the need to obtain regulatory approvals before development commences; environmental risks and hazards and the cost of compliance with environmental regulations; aboriginal claims; inherent risks and hazards with operations such as mechanical or pipe failure, cratering and other dangerous conditions; potential cost overruns, drilling wells is speculative, often involving significant costs that may be more than estimated and may not result in any discoveries; variations in foreign exchange rates; competition for capital, equipment, new leases, pipeline capacity and skilled personnel; the failure of the holder of licenses, leases and permits to meet requirements of such; changes in royalty regimes; failure to accurately estimate abandonment and reclamation costs; inaccurate estimates and assumptions by management and their joint venture partners; effectiveness of internal controls; the potential lack of available drilling equipment; failure to obtain or keep key personnel; title deficiencies; geo-political risks; and risk of litigation.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.